 Finally the introduction of “the standard of an ordinary member of the Australian community” test is to be welcomed as it assumes the equality before the law principle and gives focus to objective rather than subjective interpretation of the circumstances.
 For example, when my Labor colleagues called me “comrade” in the past I have found it offensive and humiliating because of my past experience of Soviet comrades and dislike of communist system.
 But I understand that the word is not offensive to the broader Australian community.

-In short:
+In short I suggest the following:

 I support the effort of the Australian Government to introduce changes into the Racial Discrimination Act to create better balance between freedom of expression and protection from racial vilification and violence.
 In particular the words “offend”, “insult” and “humiliate” should be removed from the RDA as there is no evidence that criminalisation of so-called hate speech elsewhere in the world has markedly contributed to social harmony and peace.